 - 3. correct radiances for atmospheric effects using SMAC (Simplified Method for Atmospheric Correction, Rahman and Dedieu, 1994) to obtain top-of-canopy (TOC) reflectances.
-SMAC performs an efficient correction for the different interactions between solar radiation and atmospheric constituents such as gases and, if included, aerosols; - 4. accumulate TOC reflectances over one day, then calculate parameters of the bidirectional reflectance distribution function (BRDF; see-(Roujean model, see Roujean et al., 1992; Météo-France/CNRM, 2018, for specifics)) for that day; - 5. perform angular integration of BRDF to obtain spectral albedos, both white-sky albedo (also bi-hemispherical, BH, reflectance) and black-sky albedo (or directional-hemispherical, DH, reflectance); - 6. perform spectral integration to obtain broadband albedo (full solar spectrum, visible- and near-infrared spectrum; see Appendix A3 and Liang, 2001 for reference). - Additionally, the algorithm employs a Kalman filter to propagate the BRDF parameters in time to be used as a priori information in future retrievals.
-This step helps to avoid data gaps and to stabilize the results. - MDAL has previously been validated against the MODIS based surface albedo product (MODIS is the imaging spectroradiometer onboard NASA's Terra and Aqua satellites; the correspondent albedo retrieval algorithm is developed by the MODIS Land Science Team), with satisfactory results (Carrer et al., 2010).
-The MDAL product suite contains several albedo variables, consisting of broadband albedo (obtained in step 56 above) as well as single-channel albedos (obtained in step 45), and variances for each dataset.
+SMAC performs an efficient correction for the different interactions between solar radiation and atmospheric constituents such as gases and, if included, aerosols; - 4. accumulate TOC reflectances over one day, then calculate parameters of the bidirectional reflectance distribution function (BRDF) for that day; - 5. perform angular integration of BRDF to obtain spectral albedos, both white-sky albedo (also bi-hemispherical, BH, reflectance) and black-sky albedo (or directional-hemispherical, DH, reflectance); - 6. perform spectral integration to obtain broadband albedo (full solar spectrum, visible- and near-infrared spectrum; see Appendix A3).

+Additionally, the algorithm employs a Kalman filter to propagate the BRDF parameters in time to be used as a priori information in future retrievals.
+This step helps to avoid data gaps and to stabilize the results.
+MDAL has previously been validated against the MODIS based surface albedo product (MODIS is the imaging spectroradiometer onboard NASA's Terra and Aqua satellites; the correspondant albedo retrieval algorithm is developed by the MODIS Land Science Team), with satisfactory results (Carrer et al., 2010).
+The MDAL product suite contains several albedo variables, consisting of broadband albedo (obtained in step 5 above) as well as single-channel albedos (obtained in step 4), and variances for each dataset.
 Our analysis is focused on the two full solar spectrum albedo products, white-sky albedo (product variable AL-BB-BH) and black-sky albedo (product variable AL-BB-DH), which are the MDAL variables that are required by most land surface- and weather forecast models.